bwinter/tha/THA_MEETING.md

 ### Ground Rules:
 - Feeling comfortable to raise concerns is a sign of a healthy team.

-- Listen deeply enough to be changed.
+- Recognize the fact that making positive changes takes time, and even if it might feel overwhelming right now, if the team can make just one of these metrics better before the next assessment, it would be an amazing feat.

-- The Team Health Assessment only works if we feel “psychologically safe."
+- The Team Health Assessment relies on a team having “psychological safety."
-  - This means that we agree that there will be no retaliation for things discussed, and team members will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes.
+    - Don't retaliate, punish or humiliate team members for speaking up with ideas, questions or concerns.

-- Some things to help support psychological safety:
-    - During discussion, everyone should try their best to speak using I/Me statements, and should minimize their references to other peoples' thoughts and actions.
+    - Try your best to speak using I/Me statements, and minimize your references to other peoples' thoughts and actions.
-    - Avoid minimizing team mate's statements.
-        - e.g. use “yes, and” language rather than “yes, but”s or “no”s.
+    - To avoid minimizing team mate's statements use “yes, and” language rather than “yes, but”s or “no”s.
     - 1 voice at a time:
         - Wiggly fingers or knocking for agreement.
         - Thumbs up for praise.
     - Be present and use your active listening skills.

 - And finally, we all agree to the fundamental rule of retrospectives: we believe that everyone has performed to the best of their abilities with the information they had.